Normation/rudder/policies/rudderc/docs/src/test.md

   - condition2
 policy_mode: audit
 setup:
-  - sh: "test command"
+  - sh: "touch /my/file"
 check:
+  # Linux target
-  - sh: "test command"
+  - sh: "test -f /my/file"
+  # Windows target
-  - sh: "test command2"
+  - sh: "Test-Path -Path C:\\my\\file"
 cleanup:
-  - sh: "cleanup command"
+  - sh: "rm -f /my/file"
 ```

 The detailed test process is, for each `*.yml` file in the `tests` directory:

 * Build the technique in *standalone* mode (i.e. equivalent to passing `--standalone` to the build command).
 This adds a prelude to the technique allowing it to run without a Rudder server.
 * Run the setup commands sequentially.
-The commands are called in the `/bin/sh` shell.
+The commands are called in a shell.
 * Run an agent locally, which will:
     * Load all methods from the library
     * Read the parameters values from the YAML test case
     * Define the conditions from the YAML test case
     * Run the technique with the given parameters
 * Run the check commands sequentially.
-The commands are called in the `/bin/sh` shell.
+The commands are called in a shell.
 * Run the cleanup commands sequentially, regardless of the result of the check commands.

 The build stops when it encounters a command returning a non-zero return code.